 Why does the analyzer return the “This URL does not belong to your domain” error message?

-Most likely, you indicated an address for one of your site mirrors in the URL list, e.g. http://site.com instead of http://www.site.com (technically, these are two different URLs).
-The URLs being checked must belong to the site for which the robots.txt file is being analyzed.
+Most likely, you included a mirror into the list of your site URLs.
+For example, http://example.com instead of http://www.example.com (technically, these are two different URLs).
+The URLs in the list must belong to the site for which robots.txt is checked.